Tornadoes of 2014: April 27–30 (United States)

-Extreme EF4-level tree damage near Louisville, Mississippi.
+A large EF4 tornado seen near Maumelle, Arkansas on April 27.

 A devastating outbreak of tornadoes ripped across parts of Mississippi, Alabama, Tennessee, Iowa, Nebraska, Missouri, Kansas, Oklahoma, Arkansas and Florida in late April 2014.
 The event began on April 27, as multiple intense tornadoes touched down across parts of the Midwest, Ozarks, and Great Plains.
 A strong EF2 tornado struck Quapaw, Oklahoma and Baxter Springs, Kansas, resulting in one fatality, 37 injuries, and severe damage in both towns.
 An EF1 tornado destroyed multiple outbuildings, killing two people as it passed near Martinsburg, Iowa.
 A large, violent wedge tornado struck Mayflower and Vilonia, Arkansas later that evening, causing catastrophic damage and killing 16 people as numerous homes and businesses were obliterated, some of which were swept completely away.
 Trees were completely denuded and debarked, vehicles were thrown and mangled beyond recognition by the tornado, which was rated a high-end EF4, the first violent tornado of the year.

+Extreme EF4-level tree damage near Louisville, Mississippi.

 Destructive tornadoes continued to touch down on April 28, and 10 people were killed when an EF4 tornado struck Louisville, Mississippi, where many homes, apartment buildings, and businesses were completely destroyed, some of which were leveled or swept away.
 An EF3 tornado caused one fatality and major damage to many structures in Tupelo, Mississippi as well, and another EF3 struck Coxey, Alabama, destroying a mobile home park and killing two people.
 Numerous other strong tornadoes occurred in rural areas of the Deep South later that night and into the early morning of April 29.
 Additional weak tornadoes touched down in The Carolinas and Florida on April 29 and 30 before the outbreak came to an end.
 82 tornadoes were confirmed as a result of this outbreak, which resulted in 35 fatalities.